lillianhong/lillianhong.github.io/_projects/education.md

 ## UPenn SAAST Precollege

 - Computer Graphics course for an introduction to 3D modeling in Autodesk Maya
+- A+, 4.0, 1 college credit